Factoriality of normal projective varieties: Introduction

-Here ${\rm NRSing}\,X$ is the {\it non-rational singularity locus\one} as explained after \eqref{2}, and ${\rm HSing}\,X$ is the {\it $\Q$-homology singular locus,} that is, the complement of the largest open subvariety of $X$ which is a $\Q$-homology manifold.
-Note that a variety $X$ is a $\Q$-homology manifold if and only if we have the canonical isomorphism $\Q_X[\dim X]\simto\IC_X\Q$.
+Here ${\rm HSing}\,X$ is the {\it $\Q$-homology singular locus,} that is, the complement of the largest open subvariety of $X$ which is a $\Q$-homology manifold.
+Note that a variety $X$ is a $\Q$-homology manifold if and only if we have the canonical isomorphism $\Q_X[n]\simto\IC_X\Q$.
 (This follows easily from \cite[(4.5.6--9)]{mhm} using the self-duality of $\IC_X\Q_h$.)
-The right-hand side of \eqref{6} then vanishes under the assumptions of Corollary~\ref{C2} using Lemma~\ref{L4.1} below.
-In the hypersurface singularity case, the last assumption of the corollary means that any spectral number of a transversal slice to the singular locus is greater than 1 (hence less than 3), see \cite{exp}, and is not an integer (more precisely, not 2), that is, 1 is not an eigenvalue of the Milnor monodromy, see \cite{Mi}.
-(This is not satisfied in the ordinary double point case.)
-By a similar argument we can get also the following.
+The right-hand side of \eqref{2} then vanishes under the last assumption of Corollary~\ref{C1} using Lemma~\ref{L2.1} below, see also \cite{JS} for $n\eq3$.
+There are many examples where the hypotheses of Corollary~\ref{C1} are satisfied with $n\eq3$, see Remark~\ref{R2.10} below.
+By a similar argument we can get the following.